 How does an eviction attorney make money?

 When you think of a real estate attorney, you probably assume they’re there to help you buy or sell your home.
-You may take that they work for the seller or buyer, and they charge a flat rate.
+You may take that they work for the seller or buyer and they charge a flat rate.
 The reality is that many real estate attorneys are also full-time businesses.
-Some make they’re living exclusively from helping buyers and sellers find the perfect property, while others focus primarily on foreclosures.
+Some live exclusively by helping buyers and sellers find the perfect property, while others focus primarily on foreclosures.

-Regardless of the property, you’re buying, an eviction attorney needs to fulfill some requirements.
-They need to have the right skills, knowledge, and experience to help them through the whole process.
-They also need to be able to perform their services at a reasonable price, which is why it’s important to compare multiple attorneys before signing a contract.
+Whether you are buying property or not, an eviction attorney must fulfill some requirements.
+They need the right skills, knowledge, and experience to help them through the process.
+They also need to be able to perform their services at a reasonable price, so it’s important to compare multiple attorneys before signing a contract.

 How do I find an eviction lawyer?